awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 For AWS Marketplace Metering Service products, note the following:
 + If your software is already on AWS Marketplace, you will need to create a product to enable an alternate usage dimension\.
 That is, currently, we are unable to convert a standard product to use the AWS Marketplace Metering Service\.
 After the new product is published, you can remove the old product or keep both on site\.
-+ The AWS Marketplace Metering Service requires that your software report usage ever hour, recording the customer usage for the hour\.
++ The AWS Marketplace Metering Service requires that your software reports usage every hour, recording the customer usage for the hour\.
 If there is a failure in the transmission or receipt of metering service records, AWS will be unable to bill for such usage\.
 You are responsible for ensuring the successful receipt of metering records\.
 + At this time, products that use the AWS Marketplace Metering Service don't support 1\-Click\.
 Subscribers are required to launch your software with an IAM role with specific permissions and have an Internet Gateway\.
 + Free Trial and Annual Pricing are not compatible with the AWS Marketplace Metering Service at this time\.
 + Changing dimension \(user, hosts, bandwidth, and data\) or dimension name is not supported\.
 You will need to create a new product\.

 ## Private Offers<a name="private-offers"></a>

 The AWS Marketplace Seller Private Offer program allows AWS Marketplace sellers to negotiate custom pricing and end user license agreements with individual AWS Marketplace customers \(buyers\)\.
-Once the seller and buyer agree on pricing and EULA terms, the seller can create an offer for a specific buyer\.

-You create private offers through the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/)\.
-To take advantage of this program, you must be part of the AWS Marketplace Enhanced Data Sharing Program\.

-**To create a private offer**

-1. Sign in to the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management/)\.

-1. Choose the **Private Offer** tab\.

-1. From the **Manage Private Offer** page, do the following to create an offer\.

-   1. Select a product from a dropdown menu and enter the account number for the customer you are making the offer to\.

-   1. Enter the pricing and upload a PDF version of the EULA for the offer\.

-   1. Enter a time duration \(number of days\) that the offer will be in effect once the customer accepts and a date by which the customer must accept the offer\.
-If the customer doesn't accept the offer by that date, the offer is no longer available\.

-   1. Review and edit \(if necessary\) the offer\.

-1. When you are satisfied with your offer, extend the offer to the customer\.
-The offer takes approximately 45 minutes to process, and appears on the **Manage Private Offer** page\.
-The offer will have a URL to the fulfillment page for the offer that you can copy, and email to the customer\.
-The customer can also navigate to your product page, which displays a banner to show that a private offer is available\.

-**Note**
-After you extend the offer to your customer, you can't edit or cancel the offer\.
-Instead, if you need to update the terms of an offer you would need to create a new offer\.
+For more information, see [Private Offers](private-offers-overview.md)\.

 ## SaaS Subscriptions Pricing<a name="saas-subscriptions-pricing"></a>